+Co-Applicants You will be able to provide details of up to six Co-Applicant(s).
 Your co-applicant(s) will need to register themselves on the British Academy Flexi-Grant® system before they are able to complete this section.
 If applicable, please enter all the details of your co-applicant(s) by clicking 'Contributors' tab on the Application's 'Summary' page.
 Please click on the 'Invite' button, enter the co-applicant's email address and then click 'Send Invitation'.
 If necessary, it is possible to enter additional co-applicants by repeating the instructions above.
 Once you have clicked on the 'Send Invitation' button, your co-applicant will be able to view your application and amend their section of the application.

-Please note that all applications must have one lead applicant (PI).
+Please note that all applications must have one lead applicant (PI), although applications on behalf of more than one person are welcome.
 Please note that all correspondence is sent via the system only to the individual in whose name the application is submitted on the British Academy Flexi-Grant® system.
 The lead applicant is responsible for notifying any other parties.
-If there is more than one applicant, or the research involves other partners, please complete this section, and the relevant sections of the coapplicant personal details and co-applicant career summary.
+If there is more than one applicant, or the research involves other partners, please complete this section, and add further co-applicant details (up to a total of six).
 A 'co-applicant' is a joint director of the project with equal responsibility for the academic management of the project.
-Postgraduate students are not eligible to apply for grant support from the Academy, and applicants (and co-applicants) are asked to confirm in the personal details section(s) that they are not currently working towards a PhD, nor awaiting the outcome of a viva voce examination, nor awaiting the acceptance of any corrections required by the examiners.
+Postgraduate students are not eligible to apply for grant support from the Academy, and applicants (and co- applicants) are asked to confirm in the personal details section(s) that they are not currently working towards a PhD, nor awaiting the outcome of a viva voce examination, nor awaiting the acceptance of any corrections required by the examiners.
 Please note that only UK-based co-applicants would be able to take over the leadership of a project should the PI not be able to continue in this role.
 Other participants in a project, whose involvement does not equate to being a 'co-applicant', should be named in the relevant section ('Other Participants') in the Research Proposal section.
+Nationality Please use the drop-down lists to select your nationality.
+Additional nationalities can be added after the initial selection if required by selecting 'Add Row'.